 One way to encourage motivation is to make sure that your team has a healthy, supportive culture.
 That way if someone runs into trouble they won’t just clam up and not do anything until pressed – the standard has already been set for free communication, so they’ll reach out and ask for the help they need to keep going.

-Unfortunately, creating a healthy team culture is much harder in a remote team than a traditional one.
+Unfortunately, creating a healthy team culture through remote team building is much harder than it would be in the traditional office environment.

 You don’t have a shared physical work space or even the connection that face-to-face contact brings, so you need to ensure that something else is encouraging your team to communicate.